 I'm a software engineer with a background in physics and competitive programming.
-Most recently, I co-founded and worked on the Wolfram Physics Project and SetReplace.
-Before that, I did an internship at Lyft Level 5, where I built an online calibration diagnostics service for autonomous vehicles using computer vision and LiDAR-edge classification.
+I’m currently working on autonomous vehicles at Plus.
+Before that, I co-founded and worked on the Wolfram Physics Project and SetReplace.
 I also have physics research experience at Northeastern U and Moscow State U, and I've participated in programming competitions since middle school.

 2018 — Present